Inner City 100

 Since 1999, ICIC has identified and celebrated the 100 fastest-growing businesses in under-resourced communities through the Inner City 100 (IC100) award.
 In that time, we have had the pleasure of learning about and highlighting more than 1,000 incredible business leaders and their companies from across the U.S. who continuously inspire us.
 These firms have been engines of job growth and a healthy, inclusive economy in these incredibly challenging times.
 They have also been actively engaged in strengthening their communities by donating their time and resources to local organizations and charities.

 Achieving multi-year financial growth is a significant accomplishment.
-IC100’s class of 2021 sustained their momentum amid the unprecedented challenges faced during the pandemic to greatly expand their respective businesses’ revenue – a tremendous milestone we’re proud to celebrate!
+IC100’s class of 2022 sustained momentum amid the unprecedented challenges faced during the pandemic and recent economic volatility to greatly expand revenue – a tremendous milestone we’re proud to celebrate!

 Average 4-year revenue growth

 Recognizing that concentrated poverty exists within metropolitan areas outside of big cities (and that poverty overall is suburbanizing), ICIC has revised its definition of an inner city (or under-resourced area) to encompass large areas of concentrated poverty in suburbs and smaller central cities as well as the large cities on which it has historically focused.
 The new inner city definition that ICIC has developed includes large low-income, high-poverty areas located in the urban and suburban parts of all but the smallest metropolitan areas.
 Every year, ICIC identifies, ranks, and awards the 100 fastest-growing businesses located in America’s under-resourced communities.
 In 2022, companies were selected and ranked by revenue growth over the four-year period between 2017 and 2021.